Next-Generation GPU Rendering in the Browser

 Compute Shaders

-The biggest architectural addition in WebGPU.
-Compute shaders run on the GPU but do not render anything.
+This is the biggest architectural addition in WebGPU.
+Compute shaders run on the GPU but don't render anything.
 They process data in parallel, reading from and writing to GPU buffers.
-This opens categories of work that previously required CPU computation or GPU rendering workarounds.
+That opens up categories of work that used to need CPU computation or awkward GPU rendering workarounds.

 Particle Simulation